Emma-Gairin/RadarOmics/README.md

 #
 ## Detailed description
-RadarOmics summarises the expression profiles of genes or other molecules within predefined biological categories using dimensional reduction analysis and radar plot visualisations.
+RadarOmics summarises the expression profiles of genes or other molecules within predefined biological categories using dimensional reduction analysis and radar chart visualisations.

 Prior to using the package, three data frames must be prepared in CSV (Comma delimited) format: 1) a normalised count matrix; 2) sample information including the name of the samples and their corresponding group; 3) biological information with the gene/protein/etc. identifiers and their corresponding user-defined categories based on *e.g.,* manually curated lists, Gene Ontology terms, KEGG pathways.
 See examples of dataset structure [below](#implementation).